sriramab/gamamanual/References/GAMLReferences/Statements.md

 ## General syntax

 A statement represents either a declaration or an imperative command.
 It consists in a keyword, followed by specific facets, some of them mandatory (in bold), some of them optional.
-One of the facet names can be ommitted (the one denoted as omissible).
+One of the facet names can be omitted (the one denoted as omissible).
 It has to be the first one.

 ```
 statement_keyword expression1 facet2: expression2 ... ;